itmammoth/pysync/README.md

 # pysync

-pysync is a simple backup/sync tool with rsync.
+pysync is a simple backup/sync tool with python & rsync.

 # Installation